GadekarHarshal/EndSem/README.md

 (text ~ "bug fix")
 status = Done AND assignee = currentUser() AND status CHANGED TO Done DURING (startOfMonth(-1), endOfMonth(-1)) status CHANGED FROM "In Progress" TO "Done" AFTER "2024-03-01" AND assignee = username

+You’ve updated a project file locally and need to  push the changes to GitHub.
+What Git commands would you use to stage, commit, and push the changes? cd ~/Documents/hello-project

+cd hello-project
+git init
+git add
+git commit -m "Initial commit" git remote add origin https://github.com/GadekaerHarshal/hello-project.git git push -u origin main

+ InvoiceApp

+ cd ~/Documents/InvoiceApp

+ If you haven’t created it yet: mkdir ~/Documents/InvoiceApp cd ~/Documents/InvoiceApp git init

+Create a new repository on GitHub
+Copy the remote URL from GitHub (it will look like this): git remote add origin https://github.com/GadekaerHarshal/InvoiceApp.git git add . git commit -m "Initial commit" git push -u origin main

+If it says "main" doesn’t exist, you can rename the branch:

+git branch -M main
+git push -u origin main